 MESC has followed a conservative fiscal policy during these times of uncertain level of state and federal support, rising fuel and energy costs.
 We are currently reviewing our operations and undergoing an outside evaluation to identify areas in which efficiencies can be gained and costs reduced.
+We suffered damages to several building from Hurricane Sally on September 16, 2020.
+This did not severely impact our operations, although two building were severely damaged.
+Repairs to our facilities are expected to take several years to fully restore all buildings.
 This is combined with an effort to identify alternative sources of funding, upgrade and invest in new infrastructure so we can continue to offer the same level of service to our constituents and give our researchers the resources needed to continue to be at the forefront of Marine research.
-The Consortium continues to be an active participant in DWHO funded projects and is the Center of Excellence for the State of Alabama under the RESTORE Act.